 Infertility in Male Cats

 Some cases of male infertility may be genetic in nature.
-This is the case in male calico and tortoiseshell cats because the combination of black and orange markings stems from possessing an additional X chromosome (these cats carry the chromosomes XXY instead of the normal XY that is seen in males).
+This is the case in male calico and tortoiseshell cats, because these cats carry the chromosomes XXY instead of the normal XY seen in males.
 Some cats may be born as pseudohermaphrodites, possessing both male and female sexual characteristics, while others have different inherited abnormalities of the reproductive system.
+Some Persian cats are reported to possess a low sex drive, though the reason for this is not fully understood.

 Behavioral factors may also be associated with infertility in tomcats.
 An anxious tomcat, or one that has had negative experiences associated with breeding in the past, may be reluctant to mate with a female.
 Attempting to breed cats in a stressful environment may be associated with lower breeding success.